 Click on the Start button.

 Watch the steps in the System Status box and after the load lock starts pump down, verify load lock pressure is decreasing.
 If it’s not decreasing check that the load lock door latch has the door closed.
 Shortly after the vacuum starts to drop, the latch will release and cause a thud sound and the vacuum will hold the door closed.

+Caution: do not re-latch load lock!

 The wafer will automatically be transferred into the process chamber, and the software will pump down the chamber, flow sputter gases, set the correct pressure, pre-sputter, and open the shutter for the correct time.